Diabetes Management: Tips for Lowering Blood Sugar

 Some indicators to look out for that can be caused by untreated high blood sugar include vomiting, excessive thirst and hunger, a quickened heartbeat, problems with vision, thrush, bladder infections, skin infections, lack of energy, and much more.
 Patients have also noted that they were prone to mood swings and were often feeling irritable, and had lost some of their muscle bulk.

 Visit our clinic for diabetes management.
-For more information, call us or book an appointment online.
-We are conveniently located at 3014 53rd Av East, Bradenton, FL 34203.
+For more information, contact us or book an appointment online.
+We are conveniently located at 3014 53rd Ave East, Bradenton, FL 34203.
 We serve patients from Bradenton FL, Ellenton FL, Palmetto FL, Rubonia FL, Foxleigh FL, West Samoset FL, and surrounding areas.